robfairh/arfc.github.io/manual/guides/git-lfs.md

 ARFC Git Large File Storage is quite large, but be respectful to your colleagues and make sure you store only valuable data of reasonable (100Mb-5Gb) size.
+Consider using alternative storage options such as Box if version control is not necessary or if files of a larger size need to be stored.

-To verion large files in your repository:
+To version large files in your repository:

 1. Select the file types you would like Git LFS to manage (i.e., Serpent ouput files has extension .m)